mherchel/herchel.com/src/blog/d8-theming/index.md

 Thanks to [Marcos Cano](https://www.lullabot.com/about/marcos-cano) for helping me out with all of this!

-When debugging in PHPStorm, it's really useful to use the watches panel.
-This is similar to the watches panel in Chrome DevTools and does the same things.
+When debugging in PHPStorm, it's really useful to use the _Evaluate_ panel.
 Prior to this, I was using PHPStorm's console tab, but that didn't always work!

-Once stopped at a breakpoint, open up the watches tab using the little glasses icon.
+Once stopped at a breakpoint, open up the Evaluate panel by right-clicking on the item you want to start with, and select "Evaluate Expression".

 ![PHPStorm Debugging](debugging-preprocess.png)